AresMUSH/aresmush/plugins/channels/help/en/chat_tutorial.md

 * Customize how your page messages are formatted on the MU client view.
 * Report abusive messages.

-> **Note:** Ares does not provide admins with a command to view private messages.
-However, be aware that any data transmitted to the server and/or stored in the database is accessible to the game owner and anyone they choose to share it with.
+> **Note:** Ares does not directly support admins spying on players, but be aware that **any** data transmitted to the server and/or stored in the database is ultimately accessible to the game owner and anyone they choose to share it with.
+See [Privacy](/help/privacy).

 ## Command Reference